LukeShortCloud/simpler_things_rpg/simpler_things.md

 * A player happens to have gotten a maximum of six Improvements from rolling two Expertise dice for their Electronics check.
 This results in an Epic Event (6 >= 5).
 The player describes how they managed to access the system using their own decryption method and gained additional information about their arch nemesis that the group was not originally planning on finding.

 Omens:
 * A player tries to make an ambitious jump from one cliff to another.
-That player has a Bad Omen so the GM decides to make it harder for them and uses it to add an extra Expertise die against them.
-After this, the player gets a Good Omen they can use during the next game session.
+That player has a Bad Omen and the GM decides to make it harder for themto succeed.
+The GM upgrades the difficulty of the `Stunts` Skill check by adding `2d6`.

 Turn Order:
 * PC 1 has ten points in Awareness and rolls an eleven from a 1d12.
 Their Turn Order would be 14 (11 + (10 / 3)) .
 PC 2 has two points in Awareness and rolls a maximum of 12 from a 1d12.
 Their Turn Order would be 12 (12 + (2 / 3)).
 PC 1 goes first.
 PC 2 goes after them.